-Michigan 4-H has Something for Everyone!DOWNLOAD FILE
+Michigan 4-H has Something for Everyone!DOWNLOAD

 May 25, 2016 - Author: Michigan State University Extension

 4-H Youth Development is a program of Michigan State University (MSU) Extension.
 Each year, more than 200,000 Michigan young people participate in 4-H through various activities, clubs, groups, programs and events.
 As they engage in these unique learning experiences, 4-H’ers explore their passions and interests while growing confidence, leadership skills and a sense of responsibility.

 - 187,500 youth participated in science, engineering and technology programs.

 - 96,600 youth participated in citizenship, leadership, cultural education and communication programs.

 - 66,700 youth participated in food, nutrition and personal safety programs.